-- Lung Capacity – Synchronized swimming helps with your lung capacity as you train yourself to hold your breath while performing skills underwater.
+- Lung Capacity – Synchronized swimming helps improve your lung capacity as you train to hold your breath while performing skills underwater.

 - Cardiovascular – Swimming is great cardio exercise for optimal heart health.

-- Joints – Swimming is a low impact sport and is considered to be “joint friendly”.
+- Joints – Swimming is a low impact sport and isn’t hard on your limbs and joints.

 Do you have any encouraging words for individuals who may be nervous about starting swimming?

-Swimming is accessible to anyone that lives nearby a pool and is an all age’s activity; it’s low impact, fairly inexpensive, and only requires a bathing suit.
+Swimming is accessible to anyone that lives near a pool and is an all-ages activity; it’s low impact, inexpensive, and only requires a bathing suit.
 In order to be a synchronized swimmer, you have to be a strong and confident swimmer; if you feel you are a confident swimmer in deep water, then try synchronized swimming as a sport or even get your children involved.

 As a Registered Massage Therapist, do you feel swimming can be beneficial?

 In my practice as a Registered Massage Therapist, I often encourage my patients to take up swimming as an extracurricular activity.
-As I mentioned previously, swimming is low impact for the joints, it is gentle on your muscles, and effective in building strength and flexibility; these benefits help decrease the likelihood of injury.
+As I mentioned previously, swimming is low impact for the joints, it is gentle on your muscles, and effective in building strength and flexibility which can all help decrease the likelihood of injury.